fenix-linux/fenixlinuxos/README.md

 - 👋 Hi, I’m @fenixlinux
-- 👀 I’m interested in create things to make Linux more usable on the desktop.
+- 👀 I’m interested in create things to make Linux more easy to use.
 - 🌱 I'm currently learning how to make better distros.
 - 💞️ I’m looking to collaborate on MX-Linux, Manjaro, Ubuntu, Linux Mint, Pop, Raspberry Pi Projects, Twister, KDE, Gnome...
 - 📫 How to reach me: fenixlinux.com